StaffanKonstholm/5E/README.md

       * Arcane Eye is a 3rd level spell
       * Divination is a 3rd level spell
       * Locate Creature is a 3rd level spell and reaches up to 1 mile
-      * Sickening radiance is a 20 foot sphere
       * Scrying is a 4th level spell
       * Find the path is 5th level
     * Anti-radar